luomus/laji-form/README.md

 ## API Client ##

-In addition to properties you would pass to <Form />, you must pass an api client implementation, if you need to use fields that use lajitest.api.fi.
+In addition to properties you would pass to &lt;Form /&gt;, you must pass an api client implementation, if you need to use fields that use lajitest.api.fi.
 The api client implementation must have ```fetch()``` -method, which **returns a Promise**.

 ```fetch(path, query, options)``` parameters are as follows: